donlaiq/cryptofxwallet/README.md

 File->Export...->Java->Runnable JAR file->Extract required libraries into generated JAR->Finish.<br/>
 It is a Maven project, but I have used Maven just to manage the dependencies.
 I didn't find a way to set up a convincing building task.
 Maybe in the next release.<br/>
+If you want to run the jar file directly, remember to run it with the required parameters to <folder_where_you_unzip_javafx>/lib.
+That is what the included scripts are for.

+<br/><br/>
 How should I use Crypto FX Wallet?
 ----------------------------------

 After the application is started you can see in the top of the window a bar menu with options to backup or import the addresses of your wallet.
 The backup will save a file called "cryptoBackup.txt" in the folder you choose.
 To import an addresses you need to choose a file with an UTF-8 encode from your file system (it doesn't matter its name or its extension), but the application will expect to find the character '-' in every line.
-If the left side of the character "-" starts with a z, then the address to import is a Z address.
-If the left side of the character "-" starts with anything else, then it tries to import the transparent address handled by the wallet.
-The right side of the character "-" should be the private key of the address. <br/>
+If the left side of the character '-' starts with a z, then the address to import is a Z address.
+If the left side of the character '-' starts with anything else, then it tries to import the transparent address handled by the wallet.
+The right side of the character '-' should be the private key of the address. <br/>
-Finally, what it matters to import an address is to have its private key, but the methods to import one or another are different, so it's useful to know that when there are two kind of addresses and to use the right method.<br/>
-A few valid lines you can set in the file, replacing <private_key> by your own private key.<br/><br/>
+A few valid lines you can set in the file, replacing <private_key> by your own private key:<br/><br/>

 -<private_key> (for T address)<br/>
 z-<private_key> (for Z address)<br/>